Why I’m fed up of giving up

 I was spiralizing the shit out of everything.
 But I was spiralling out of control.

 Back to now.
 It’s January.
 Our bank balances have taken a thwack and so have our metabolisms.
 We’re all a little bit chubbier and we’re all getting out of bed in the dark.
-Our skin’s a bit grey from festive indulgence and the closest we’ve come to any vitamin C in the past month is a Quality Street orange cream.
+Our skin’s a bit grey from festive indulgence and the closest we’ve come to any vitamin C in the past month is a creamy orange Quality Street (always left ’til last in our family).

 You might be thinking about tackling a diet.
 Finally feeling human; healthy and pure.
 Dry January, Veganuary, whatever.
 Try them – but be mindful and don’t become a slave to them.
 If you really want a cheesy pizza or the odd glass of wine with mates this month, don’t beat yourself up.

 Purity packaged into a health-boosting diet can actually have the opposite effect.
-Whether that’s a plant-based diet or autoimmune paleo protocol – before you know it, you’re in a bubble of nutritional babble, obsessed, miserable and malnourished.
+Whether that’s a plant-based diet or some paleo protocol, before you know it, you’re in a bubble of nutritional babble, obsessed, miserable and malnourished.

 When I started bringing food groups back into my diet, I came to life.
 I’ve had half a year of cognitive behavioural therapy to combat my fears of being contaminated.
 I still have overwhelmingly anxious days where this is concerned, but becoming more relaxed mentally – allowing myself treats and being less terrified of people cooking for me – has changed my body physically.